GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 Tests network and metadata server connectivity after a change in VM specs.
 The vmspec change is accomplished by detaching the boot disk from a source VM and re-attaching it to a new VM using a machine type containing LSSDs.
+This test is not supported on ARM-only images and is always run in zone `us-central1-a`.

 #### TestMetadata